List of Diary of a Wimpy Kid characters: Gary Heffley

-Garrison "Gary" Heffley is Greg's uncle and the youngest brother of Frank and Joe, who has been married four times.
-He was first mentioned in The Last Straw when Greg said he was out of clean laundry and was going to have to wear a shirt he got from Gary's first wedding.
+Garrett "Gary" Heffley (also known as Gray Heffley in Wimpy Wonderland) is Greg's uncle and the youngest brother of Frank and Joe, who has been married four times.
+He was first mentioned in The Last Straw when Greg said he was out of clean laundry and was going to have to wear a shirt he got from Gary's first wedding, to a woman named Linda.
+Frank strongly disapproves of Gary's immaturity.